GainiZh/Memory-Game/README.md

 ## Built with

-The game was build with the following languages:
+The game was build with the following languages and resources:

 - HTML
 - CSS
 - JavaScript
+- Bootstrap
+- Google Fonts

 ## Functionality